zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 0b_1011_1111 => 0b_11000
 ```

-A modified table lookup would be applied to the resulting 5 bits.
+{% hint style="info" %}
+If kept bits are all zero and removed bits are closer to their biggest possible value than 0, overflows could happen (e.g., `0b_1111_1110` -> `0b_1_0000_0000`.
+By default, this behavior is detected and prevented by increasing the bit width of the input.
+However, this introduces some performance overheads.

+You can turn this overflow protection off using `fhe.round_bit_pattern(..., overflow_protection=False)`, but beware, you might get unexpected behavior at runtime!
+{% endhint %}

-If you want to apply ReLU to an 18-bit value., first look at the original ReLU:
+Let's say you want to apply ReLU to an 18-bit value.
+First look at the original ReLU:

 ```python
 import matplotlib.pyplot as plt